10 Facts About The Ringed Tree Boa

 For whatever reason, this species is naturally sparse, never gathering in vast colonies like garter snakes or even some US rattlesnakes.
 The scientists’ best detection trick was eyeshine – ringed tree boas have naturally reflective orange eyes, which show up vividly in the blare of a torch.

 Actually attempting to find a ringed tree boa is an epic task, far more difficult than finding a boa constrictor.
-Speaking to village locals may give you clues, or following studies like above that point you to certain research stations.
+Speaking to village locals may give you clues, or following studies like above which point you to certain research stations.
 Tortuguero National Park in Costa Rica is one confirmed area they inhabit.
-But even then, ringed tree boas are nocturnal creatures which are difficult to actually encounter.
-They can ascend so high in tree canopies that you may walk right below one without noticing, condemning your 3 week expedition to failure when you were only inches away from success.

 Corallus annulatus isn’t an aggressive, violent snake.
 They won’t spot you, freeze for a second, then engage in a brutal charge.
 It’s perfectly possible to walk under one resting on a branch and suffer no ill effects.
 However, if you decide to touch a ringed tree boa, then they tend to bite instantly.
 They bite without hesitation, and with long (though non-venomous) front fangs, this bite can be extremely painful.